Data Sql

 var commandFactory = new CommandFactory(dataConfiguration, providerFactory);

-var sqlDbDataSource = new SqlDbDataSource(commandFactory);
+var dataSource = new SqlDbDataSource(commandFactory);

-var commonUtility = new CommonUtility();
+var utility = new CommonUtility();

 {